JustGoscha/justgoscha.github.io/_posts/2014-04-08-creating-dynamic-audiobuffers-with-webaudio.md

 ![WavCreator - Screenshot]({{site.url}}/img/posts/wavcreator/wavcreator-screenshot.png)

 Now it is not hard to imagine that even software like Audacity could be build in a browser.
-The only think that is lacking right now for WebAudio is the browser support.
+The only thing that is lacking right now for WebAudio is the browser support.
 But it is also getting better with support in Safari & probably Opera (but haven't tested that).

 [plunk]: http://run.plnkr.co/plunks/vS2eUt/